Table of Contents:

 You will need to take one or two multivitamins (depending on the type of vitamin) during the second or third phase of your dietary plan (always check with your surgeon).
 These multivitamins should be taken with meals, and this practice should continue for the rest of your life.

-Calcium citrate (usually somewhere around 500 mg twice daily) is an important nutritional supplement.
+Calcium citrate (usually somewhere around 500 mg three times/day) is an important nutritional supplement.
 It should be taken with meals but not at the same time as the multivitamin because the iron in the multivitamin will interfere with the absorption of the calcium.
 Some doctors and dietitians may want you to start calcium citrate in phase two and others may recommend you start it in phase three.

 Note: Calcium citrate absorbs much better than calcium carbonate after gastric bypass surgery.
+Calcium carbonate is not recommended.

 In either phase two or phase three, you will be required to begin supplementation with Vitamin D3.
 You will probably be instructed to take approximately 500 IU twice daily.
 These dosages should be taken with your calcium supplementation.